West Springfield, Massachusetts: Economy

 West Springfield is considered to be part of the Springfield-Hartford Knowledge Corridor.

 With easy access to the north–south Interstate 91, east–west Massachusetts Turnpike, and various freight railroads, West Springfield is sometimes called the "crossroads of New England".

-The Riverdale Road corridor is a major regional shopping center, with a number of "big box" retail stores and car dealerships, including the only Costco location in the Pioneer Valley.
+The Riverdale Road corridor is a major regional shopping center, with a number of "big box" retail stores and car dealerships.

 The Eastern States Exposition is a major seasonal employer.